What is a Rich Snippet?

 Keep Up with Changing User Behaviors

-As more and more users rely on search engines to find the information they need, it's important for websites to keep up with changing user behaviours and provide the most relevant and helpful information possible.
+As more and more people rely on search engines to find information, websites need to keep up with this changing behaviour.

 How do Rich Snippets Work?

-Rich snippets work by utilizing structured data markup that is added to the HTML code of a web page.
+Rich snippets work by using structured data markup.
+It is added to the HTML code of a web page.

-This structured data provides additional information about the content on the page, such as product details, ratings, reviews, and pricing information.
+This structured data gives extra information about a page.
+Like, it can be product details, ratings, reviews, and pricing.

-If the search engine finds a page that includes structured data markup for rich snippets, it can use this data to display additional information in the search results.
+If bots find a page that includes structured data markup for rich snippets, they may use it to display the results.

 Types of Rich Snippets